adishjain/LinkedInMailing/README.md

 Sends email to any Recruiter/Talent Acquisitionist with a copy of your resume and a small message from your LinkedIn network.
 It takes in your contact list from LinkedIn in .csv format, reusme copy, and the message in a text file.

-- Get your contact list from here: https://www.linkedin.com/people/export-settings
-- The message should replace the Recruiter's name tag with {Name}, his/her email with {Email}, and Company's name tag with {Company}

 ```
     usage: mail.py [-h] [-ex old_file] sender_list attach_path text_body